verhovsky/books-futures-explained/src/1_background_information.md

 Let's get some of the common roadblocks out of the way first.

-Async in Rust is different from most other languages in the sense that Rust has an extremely lightweight runtime.
+Async in Rust is different from most other languages in the sense that Rust has a very lightweight runtime.

-In languages like C#, JavaScript, Java and GO, the runtime is already there.
+In languages like C#, JavaScript, Java and GO, already includes a runtime for handling concurrency.
 So if you come from one of those languages this will seem a bit strange to you.

 ### What Rust's standard library takes care of

 1. The definition of an interruptible task
-2. An extremely efficient technique to start, suspend, resume and store tasks which are executed concurrently.
+2. An efficient technique to start, suspend, resume and store tasks which are executed concurrently.
 3. A defined way to wake up a suspended task